EXCLUSIVE-Panama expects to be struck off financial crime watch list in October | Law-Order

 FATF, OECD and the EU did not immediately reply to a request for comment.
 Panama has created an online system to collect information on the final beneficiaries of companies' profits and make this accessible to authorities when needed, as requested by the FATF.

 Almengor said that as of late June, more than 74% of Panama's legal entities had been added to the system, but added the government still needs to improve the pace at which it provides information and the quality of data stored.
-The government is preparing to finalize a decree within 45 days that should increase the amount of information Panama-registered firms are obliged to disclose, he said.
+Panamanian authorities can now open investigations into companies for not meeting transparency standards, with fines ranging between $1,000 and $1 million, the deputy vice minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)